Welsh-language literature: The revival poets

-W.J.
-Gruffydd (1871-1954), academic and poet of the 20th century revival.
+W. J. Gruffydd (1871–1954), academic and poet of the 20th-century revival.

-T. Gwynn Jones had been unable to accept a scholarship at Oxford due to illness, but many of the other major figures of the revival, even if they were from working-class backgrounds, were able to benefit from a university education.
+As a young man T. Gwynn Jones had been unable to accept a scholarship at Oxford due to illness, but many of the other major figures of the revival, even if they were from working-class backgrounds, were able to benefit from a university education.
 This was something which would have been available to very few of their predecessors, representing a generational divide between the old Eisteddfod poets and the new school.
-By the time he left Wales to study at Oxford, quarryman's son W. J. Gruffydd (1871-1954) had become an acquaintance of John Morris-Jones and published his first poems in a collaboration with fellow revival poet R. Silyn Roberts (1871-1930), whose "lyrical pryddest" Trystan ac Esyllt won the Eisteddfod Crown in 1902, the same year as T. Gwynn Jones won the chair.
-Their collection, Telynegion ("Lyrics"), which drew heavily on the example of Morris-Jones, was heralded at the time as representing a new era in Welsh poetry.
-Gruffydd would go on to become a major voice in the new kind of lyrical poetry which the revival pursued.
-Though he composed less poetry later in life, he would become one of the most prominent figures in Welsh life, if not always the most popular, thanks to his literary and academic work, his uncompromising personality as well as a controversial period in politics in his last decades.
+By the time he left Wales to study at Oxford, quarryman's son W. J. Gruffydd (1871–1954) had become an acquaintance of John Morris-Jones and published his first poems in a collaboration with fellow revival poet R. Silyn Roberts (1871–1930), whose "lyrical pryddest" Trystan ac Esyllt won the Eisteddfod Crown in 1902, the same year as T. Gwynn Jones won the chair.
+Their collection, Telynegion ('Lyrics'), which drew heavily on the example of Morris-Jones, was heralded at the time as representing a new era in Welsh poetry.
+Gruffydd would go on to become a major voice in the new kind of lyrical poetry which the revival pursued; in contrast with T. Gwynn Jones this was written entirely in the free meters.
+Though he composed less and less poetry as the century drew on, he would become one of the most prominent figures in Welsh public life – if not always the most popular – thanks to his literary and academic work, his uncompromising personality as well as a controversial period in politics in his last decades.

 Like Gruffydd, many of the major revival poets would ultimately become employed at the Welsh colleges.
 Whilst Morris-Jones at Bangor had been the first Wales-based professor of Welsh to be employed by the fledgling University of Wales, by the turn of the century there were also departments of Welsh (or at least "Celtic") at Cardiff and Aberystwyth.
-These would employ Gruffydd at Cardiff from 1906; similarly R. Williams Parry (1884-1956) would end up at Bangor from 1922, and both T. Gwynn Jones and T. H. Parry-Williams (1887-1954) at Aberystwyth from 1914.
-Other influential early academics, though remembered for their scholarship rather than as poets, were Ifor Williams (1881-1965) and Thomas Parry (1904-1985).
+These would employ Gruffydd at Cardiff from 1906; similarly R. Williams Parry (1884–1956) would end up at Bangor from 1922, and both T. Gwynn Jones and T. H. Parry-Williams (1887–1954) at Aberystwyth from 1914.
+Other influential early academics, though remembered mainly for their scholarship rather than as poets, were Ifor Williams (1881–1965) and Thomas Parry (1904–1985).
+Figures such as these and others made significant strides in the undoing of the mistakes (and forgeries) of the previous two centuries of antiquarianism.
+Gruffydd in particular was influential in demanding full academic status for the Welsh language, and it was under his leadership that the Welsh department at Cardiff would be the first to be referred to as such (rather than as a department of 'Celtic'), and the first to conduct all its teaching and internal administration in Welsh.